Joint Committee Terms of Reference

 - Following up on action items

-- Bringing motions to the board for approval
+- Bringing proposals to the board for approval

 - Committee meetings are open to any staff or board members who wish to attend without vote.

 - Minutes must be taken at all committee meetings.
-A copy of all committee minutes should be made available to all board and staff members within 30 days of the meeting.
+A copy of all committee minutes should be made available to all board and staff members within 30 days of the meeting, and to the committee’s Basecamp project in a timely manner.

 - New projects and recommendations should be brought to the Board for approval at the next meeting of the directors.

-- Two out of 4 members constitutes a quorum; chair or co-chair must be in attendance.
+- 50% of members constitutes a quorum; the chair or co-chair must be in attendance.

 - Major new projects should be brought to the board for approval at a meeting of the directors, or if timeliness is an issue, sooner via Basecamp.